FOUNDED BY MUSICIANS

 No Encore was born out of a passion for music and planet earth.

 Having worked in the music and live events industry for a number of years, we noticed that music merchandise is starting to take on a harmful fast fashion disposition.
-Poor quality garments are printed with toxic ink, en masse, resulting in large quantities of unsold, unrecycled stock being sent to landfill.
+Poor quality garments are printed with toxic ink, en masse, resulting in large quantities of unsold, non-recyclable stock sat in storage, or sent to landfill.

 Through life as a sustainable clothing brand, we uncovered a shocking statistic: in Great Britain, we discard 700,000 tonnes of good quality clothing to be sent to recycling centres, textile banks, clothes collections and charity each year.
 350,000 tonnes still go to landfill.

 We wanted to do something awesome with these cast-offs, and give them a new life on the bodies of music fans.
 Giving artists, bands and festivals a chance to make an important statement against the toxic fast fashion industry, and help preserve the planet's resources by saving clothing from heading to landfill.
 We wanted to present a new option for music industry professionals, to bring environmental issues into the minds of artists and fans alike, and as a key income stream for bands, artists and festivals, merchandise should be valued as an opportunity for the music industry to influence societal change.

 As we see consumers putting pressure on organisations to up their eco game, the fashion industry is changing...

 "Younger generations value transparency and sustainability, and are willing to pay a little more for fashionable, quality products where they guarantee that their next clothing purchase prioritises the planet and its inhabitants." - Good On You